Kungbib/openapc-se/statistics.md

 Open APC Sweden - Statistics
 ============================

-This is a sample of statistics from the pilot project Open APC Sweden, aiming at gathering data about article processing charges (APC's) paid by Swedish universities.
+This is an exsample of statistics from the pilot project Open APC Sweden, aiming at gathering data about article processing charges (APC's) paid by Swedish universities.
 The statistics covers journal articles from a few pilot contributors.
 Please see the [project wiki](https://github.com/Kungbib/openapc-se/wiki) for more information about the project and instructions on how to contribute.

 Contributing organisations and publishers
 -----------------------------------------

-Four Swedish universities have reported APC costs for their articles so far.
+Eight Swedish universities have reported APC costs for their articles so far.
 These are:

 -   KTH Royal Institute of Technology